keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 }
 {% endhighlight %}

-The `members.items` is an array which now can be used in as a source for child jobs:
+The `members.items` is an array which now can be used as a source for child jobs:

 {% highlight json %}
 {